uptake/uptasticsearch/CONTRIBUTING.md

 > `uptasticsearch` is tested against the most recent maintenance release of the first and last minor releases on the prior stable version

-> `uptasticsearch` is tested against the most recent maintenance release on every minor release in the release stream of the current stable version
+> `uptasticsearch` is tested against the most recent maintenance release on many minor releases in the release stream of the current stable version

 > `uptasticsearch` may be tested against specific additional intermediate versions if bugs are found in the interaction between `uptasticsearch` and those versions